AMBer Pines Farm Puppy Process

 *Your puppy will be micro chipped by 6 weeks of age; the charge for this is included in the total price of your puppy.
 When you pick up your puppy all the information and microchip number and microchip registration information will be in the packet you take home with your puppy.

 * The payment balance is required before the puppy can be taken off Berger property or shipped.
-Those paying by check will want to allow plenty of time for the check to clear before picking up their puppy.
-Mailing your check a minimum of three weeks in advance is recommended.
-You may choose to pay the balance at pick-up; at that time, cashier’s check, money order or cash is the only acceptable method of payment.
+You may choose to pay the balance at pick-up; at that time, cashier’s check, money order, Zelle or cash is the only acceptable method of payment.

 Some additional important information: